fmottes/jax-morph/README.md

 # Jax-Morph

-This work is dedicated to the memory of our dear friend and colleague, [Alma dal Co](https://www.nature.com/articles/s41559-022-01978-7).
+This work is dedicated to the memory of our dear friend and colleague, [Alma Dal Co](https://www.nature.com/articles/s41559-022-01978-7).

 </div>